 In the year ended 31 March 2018, a total network investment programme of £97.3m was delivered (2017: £89.7m).
 The current network has been installed over many decades and a significant proportion of the programme relates to replacing existing equipment at, or approaching, the end of its life with modern equivalents.
-Innovation is vital to the future success and sustainability of the organisation, recognising the increasing reliance on electricity for not only light and power but for electric cars and heat.
-The Company is a leading network operator for innovation as recognised by a discretionary award of £1.8m in the year by Ofgem, reflecting the success of some of our past innovation projects, and a testament to the ability of the Company to deliver these projects.
+Innovation is vital to the future success and sustainability organisation, recognising increasing reliance on electricity for not only light and power but for electric cars and heat.
+The Company is a leading network operator for innovation as recognised by a discretionary award of £1.8m in the year by Ofgem, reflecting the success of some of our past innovation projects, testament to the ability of the Company to deliver these projects.